 This 8-Ingredient Vegan Chocolate Pie is made from only whole foods!
-Gluten-free and refined sugar-free, it's also super simple to make.
+Naturally gluten-free and refined sugar-free, it's also super simple to make.

 It's my final blog post of the year and I wanted to leave you with something absolutely delicious.
 Presenting my 8-Ingredient Vegan Chocolate Pie!

 I'm currently sitting here eating a slice of it as I type (oh, the perks of being a food blogger) and can confirm it's one of my favourite recipes of this year.